Richard Lloyd George, 2nd Earl Lloyd-George of Dwyfor

 On 7 April 1917 Lloyd George married Roberta McAlpine (1898–1966), a daughter of Sir Robert McAlpine, 1st Baronet.
 They had two children, Valerie Davidia (1918–2000) and Owen (1924–2010), before being divorced in 1933.
-In 1935 Lloyd George married secondly Winifred Emily Peedle, a daughter of Thomas W. Peedle.
-Valerie became the wife of the academic and broadcasting executive, Sir Goronwy Daniel.
+Valerie married the academic and broadcasting executive, Sir Goronwy Daniel.
+In 1935 Lloyd George married his second wife, Winifred Emily Peedle, a daughter of Thomas W. Peedle.

-On 1 January 1945 his father was created Earl Lloyd-George of Dwyfor, and he gained the courtesy title of Viscount Gwynedd.
-Less than three months later, on 26 March 1945, his father died of cancer and he inherited his peerage, unusually becoming the first member of the family to sit in the House of Lords, as David Lloyd George had been too ill to do so.
+On 1 January 1945, his father was created Earl Lloyd-George of Dwyfor, and he gained the courtesy title of Viscount Gwynedd.
+Less than three months later, on 26 March 1945, his father died of cancer and he inherited the peerage, becoming the first member of the family to sit in the House of Lords, his father having been too ill to do so.

-He wrote a biography of his mother, Dame Margaret, and of his father, Lloyd George.
+He wrote a biography of his mother, Dame Margaret, and one of his father, Lloyd George, which was described by a contemporary reviewer as "a very insignificant book", notable only in that it was the first biography of David Lloyd George to detail his prolific womanising.